gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 categories: [ Electronics, Communication Protocols ]
 date: 2011-09-03
 draft: false
-lastmod: 2022-06-02
+lastmod: 2022-06-25
-tags: [ electronics, communication protocols, SPI, bit-banging, MOSI, MISO, peripherals, microcontrollers, MCP4131 ]
+tags: [ electronics, communication protocols, SPI, bit-banging, MOSI, MISO, peripherals, microcontrollers, MCP4131, Arduino, controller, peripheral, master, slave, OSHWA ]
 title: SPI Communication Protocol
 type: page
 ---

 ## Overview

 SPI (_Serial Peripheral Interface_) is a **communication protocol commonly used to talk between microcontrollers/FPGAs and peripheral ICs on circuit boards**.
 The SPI protocol was initially developed by Motorola.
-It is **full-duplex** (data can be sent in both directions at once), and is ideally suited to sending medium-speed data streams between devices on the same PCB.
-Speeds of **10MHz** or more are achievable.
+It is **full-duplex** (data can be sent in both directions at once), and is ideally suited to sending medium-speed data streams (typical rates up to 10-24Mbps[^bib-totalphase-single-dual-quad-spi]) between devices on the same PCB.
 It is a **de-facto standard**, which means there is no governing body that defines and regulates the protocol.
 This means there a quite a number of protocol variants.

 {{% img src="spi-basic-master-slave-diagram.png" width="600px" caption="The basic connections needed between an SPI master and a single SPI slave." %}}